andremichalowski/React-Testing-TV-Show/README.md

   - [] Look up the `TVMaze` API.
 Add a dropdown with the titles of some other popular shows.
 Add the user sequence of choosing a different show to fetch data for different shows.
   - [] Add React Router, and add the functionality to click an episode and navigate to an episode page.

-## Follow these steps for completing your project.
+## Task 4 - Follow these steps for completing your project.
-  - [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's Repository). **Please don't merge your own pull request**
+  - [x] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's Repository). **Please don't merge your own pull request**
-  - [ ] Add your team lead as a reviewer on the pull-request
+  - [x] Add your team lead as a reviewer on the pull-request
-  - [ ] Your team lead will count the project as complete by merging the branch back into master.
-  - [ ] Do your magic!